Skip to main content

 During a circumcision

-Circumcision involves removing the foreskin behind the head of the penis.
-This is done using a scalpel or surgical scissors.
+The surgeon removes the foreskin behind the head of the penis using a sharp surgical instrument such as a scalpel or surgical scissors.

-Any bleeding can be stopped using heat treatment (diathermy) or stitches.
+Any bleeding can be stopped using heat treatment (cauterised) or stitches.
 The remaining edges of skin are then stitched together using dissolvable stitches.

 After a circumcision

-You may have some discomfort and swelling around the head of your penis for a few days after the operation.
+You may have some discomfort and swelling around the head of your penis for a few days after the procedure.

-Your care team will give you painkilling medication, such as paracetamol or ibuprofen.
+Your care team will give you pain medicine, such as paracetamol or ibuprofen.
+They may also prescribe antibiotics.

 They will also give you a phone number to call if you have any problems.
 They will tell you when your follow-up appointment is.
 This may be at the hospital or with your GP.

-You should not feel any pain or discomfort while passing urine.
+They will give you advice on wound care, including dressings, bathing and going to the toilet.
+You should not feel any pain or discomfort while peeing.
 Contact your medical team if you do.

 Non-urgent advice: Contact your GP if you have: